A full-time student is one who is matriculated and meets the conditions for each term noted below:

 Examinations and Thesis/Dissertation

-A student must be registered during the semester(s) in which any written and/or oral examinations are taken.
+A student must be registered during the semester(s) or summer terms in which any written and/or oral examinations are taken and graded.

 Students must be registered for a minimum of three credit hours of thesis substitute (992), thesis (993), or dissertation (994) during the semesters or summer terms in which the thesis/dissertation is proposed and defended or a thesis option is completed.

 Registration for the prior semester will cover events that occur during a break between semesters.
 This registration covers a student from the first day of class in a semester until the day before classes begin for the next semester.
 For example, if a student is registered for a minimum of three credit hours of 992/993/994 in the fall semester and intends to defend in the same term, s/he must defend between the first day of fall classes and the day before the first day of spring classes.
 Similarly, summer registration would cover a defense occurring anytime between the first day of summer session I classes until the day before the first day of fall classes.
 If the defense takes place during a summer, students must be registered for a minimum of three credit hours of 992/993/994 during either the first or second summer session to be covered for the entire summer term.

 Individual graduate programs may set guidelines on research enrollments, including which academic milestones should be passed before enrolling in 992/993/994.

 Once the student has completed all courses, including a minimum of three credit hours of thesis substitute (992)/thesis (993) or a minimum of six credit hours of dissertation (994), s/he must continue to register for three credit hours of 992/993/994 each academic semester (fall/spring) until the degree is completed to reflect academic progress and in order to use University resources (including faculty time).